 The University of Maine is the state’s land grant, sea grant and space grant institution, and the flagship of the University of Maine System.
 For more than 150 years, UMaine has served as the state’s only public research university.
 It offers baccalaureate, master’s and doctoral degree programs.

-With full-service campuses in Maine’s state capital of Augusta and in Bangor, UMA is considered the university of choice for Mainers who want to receive a quality and affordable education without uprooting their lives.
+With campuses in Augusta and Bangor, nine UMA Centers across Maine, and expertise in online and distance learning, the University of Maine at Augusta is considered the university of choice for Mainers who want to receive a quality and affordable education without uprooting their lives.